Purple Ocean Strategy: The Smart Middle Ground for Modern Brands

 Purple Ocean Strategy combines elements of both approaches.
 Brands operate within an existing market but introduce selective innovation that creates noticeable differentiation.

 Rather than disrupting the entire industry, the focus is on improving specific aspects of the experience.
+This is also why problem-first branding is such a powerful foundation — start with the gap, then build differentiation.

 What defines Purple Ocean Strategy: